Facelift Surgery Upland

 Many factors cause the skin to wrinkle and sag; i.e., exposure to the sun, genetics as well as the natural aging process.
 Children and young adults have smooth, round faces due to fatty tissue that is evenly distributed throughout the contours of the face.
 As you age the skin sags and fits more loosely.
 These folds become prominent, especially around the chin, the jawline, and the neck.

 Dr. Gilbert performs rhytidectomies, or facelifts, to enhance your appearance and correct these conditions.
 A facelift involves tightening of the facial and neck muscles as well as the removal of any excess skin.
 The procedure is often performed in conjunction with additional cosmetic surgeries such as blepharoplasty (eyelid surgery), forehead lift, chin augmentation, liposuction, and/or rhinoplasty (nasal surgery).
 These procedures can be performed any time after signs of aging appear in order to attain a more youthful appearance.

-Read our latest blog on “3 signs you need a face and neck lift“
+Read our latest blog posts on

 Are you ready to restore your youthful appearance?

 Call Inland Institute - Oral & Maxillofacial Surgery Phone Number 909-982-8888 with questions or to schedule your facelift consultation with Board Certified, Oral & Maxillofacial Surgeon, Dr. David Gilbert.

 We will evaluate your medical history in order to determine your overall health.
 Dr. Gilbert will discuss with you how your face can look and what you can expect from surgery.
 Our objective is to create a natural appearance that is pleasing to you.
 Photographs and computer imaging are performed to determine the amount of improvement after surgery.